Micromotor: Janus Motor Propulsion

 Janus particle micromotors consist of two or more components with distinct physical properties, such as a titanium dioxide particle capped with gold, or a polystyrene bead coated on one side with a layer of platinum which both display a difference in catalytic activity between halves.
 When these motors are placed in a fuel, such as hydrogen peroxide, one redox half-reaction occurs on each pole according to catalytic activity.
 As the oxidation reaction produces electrons and protons, the reduction reaction consumes these as reactants on the opposite pole of the particle, this movement of molecules generates a fluid flow across the surface of the motor and this drives the particle forward.
 The catalytic difference between each pole of the Janus motor can be characteristic of the material such as metals which catalyze at different rates, or induced by external stimuli like UV light which can be absorbed by semi-conductor materials like titanium dioxide to excite electrons for the redox reaction.

 Catalytic activity is not the only way to generate motion using Janus materials; self-propelled Janus droplets can be made using a complex emulsion of two different surfactant oils which move forward spontaneously due to the difference in surface tension as the two oils solubilize.

+However, a Janus structure is not always required to break symmetry.
+For enzyme-attached particles or lipid vesicles, symmetry can be disrupted by the uneven distribution of enzymes on their surface.
+These discoveries offer new insights into designing synthetic micro/nanomotors.